Kong/docs.konghq.com/app/docs/enterprise/0.31-x/getting-started/licensing.md

 # Kong Enterprise Edition Licensing

 ## Overview
-Starting with version `0.29`, Kong Enterprise Edition enforces the presence and validity of a license file.
+Kong Enterprise Edition enforces the presence and validity of a license file.

 License files must be deployed to each node running Kong EE.
 License file checking is done independently by each node as the Kong process starts; no network connectivity is necessary to execute the license validation process.